ApurvaChitre/MPH-GenomicSEM-HS/README.md

 ### Correspondence Highlights with the author of MPH, Jicai Jiang

 The function for the problem has not been hard-coded in MPH, but MPH does have a flexible (though requiring more data manipulation) approach to doing so.
 You can stack the phenotypes across cohorts as a single trait.
-By customizing genomic relationship matrices (blue ones), the estimation problem for multiple cohorts is reduced to a single-variate multi-component model.
+By customizing genomic relationship matrices, the estimation problem for multiple cohorts is reduced to a single-variate multi-component model.

 #### Variance-Covariance Model